South Africa to call on rich nations to do more at COP26 | Headlines

 South Africa to call on rich nations to do more at COP26

-South Africa will tell rich countries at climate talks next week to honour promises to help poorer nations go green and massively boost available funds, the environment minister said on Friday, while announcing talks with a global fund to help end its reliance on coal.
+South Africa will tell rich countries at climate talks next week to honour promises to help poorer nations go green and massively boost available funds, the environment minister said on Friday, while announcing talks to help end its own reliance on coal.

+"Our country goes to Glasgow with a clear mandate to negotiate for ... developing countries, to avoid the worst impacts of climate change on our people," Creecy said.
+"COP26 must re-establish trust between developing and developed nations, by ensuring its financial commitments are honoured," she said, adding that a promise to provide $100 billion a year would need to increase to $750 billion a year after 2025.

-"We are not expecting that anybody's going to be there with their checkbooks.
-We're not naive," she added.
-"But we have had indications that there is an appetite for South Africa's transition."
-The CIF deal is a drop in the ocean compared with the $27 billion South Africa says it needs for its transition away from coal, which authorities say threatens tens of thousands of jobs along the coal supply chain.
+The CIF deal is a drop in the ocean compared with the $27 billion South Africa says it needs to transition from coal, a move authorities say threatens tens of thousands of jobs along the coal supply chain, but Creecy hoped it would herald bigger commitments.
+"We are not expecting that anybody's going to be there with their chequebooks.
+We're not naive," she said.
+"But we have had indications that there is appetite for South Africa's transition."

-Eskom CEO Andre de Ruyter told a local energy conference on Friday the company had held "fruitful discussions" with visiting Western climate envoys around the end of last month.
+Eskom CEO Andre de Ruyter told an energy conference on Friday he had held "fruitful discussions" with visiting Western climate envoys around the end of last month.
+(Editing by Mark Potter and Nick Macfie)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)